Assumption-lean weak limits and tests for two-stage adaptive experiments: Theoretical results

-where $l_N$ is a positive sequence $l_N\in[0,1/2)$.
+We first explicitly define the selection algorithm $\mathcal{S}(S_N^{(1)}(0)-S_N^{(1)}(1))$.
+We allow the $\mathcal{S}$ to vary across sample size $N$ so we will write $\mathcal{S}_N$ to emphasize such dependence.
+Suppose $e(s,x)\in[0,1]$ is a sampling function for $s\in\{0,1\}$ such that $e(0,x)+e(1,x)=1$ for any $x\in\mathbb{R}$.
+Then define the sampling function {\tightdisplay } where $l_N$ is a positive sequence $l_N\in[0,1/2)$.
 We note that the minimum and maximum functions are mainly used for ensuring both treatments are assigned with nonzero probability in the follow-up stage when $l_N>0$.
 This is a reasonable assumption for many practical applications/algorithms, as it is often desirable to maintain a certain level of exploration in the follow-up stage.
-Such purpose includes reducing the risk of assigning treatment to the inferior group or stablizing the variance of the downstream test statistic.
+Such purpose includes reducing the risk of assigning treatment to the inferior group or stabilizing the variance of the downstream test statistic.
 Such clipping strategy has been widely adopted in the literature of adaptive experiments~\citep{Zhang2020,Hadad2021}.
 The results in this section assume $l_N\in(0,1/2)$, i.e. strictly positive, but we will extend the results to $l_N=0$ in Section \ref{sec:extension_m_1}.
 We defer the discussion on the choice of $l_N$ to Remark~\ref{rmk:positivity-l-N} and \ref{rmk:early-dropping}.